ory/kratos/docs/docs/reference/api.md

 ```

 This endpoint initializes a browser-based settings flow.
 Once initialized, the
-browser will be redirected to `urls.settings_ui` with the request ID set as a
+browser will be redirected to `selfservice.flows.settings.ui_url` with the request ID set as a
 query parameter.
 If no valid user session exists, a login flow will be
 initialized.